Lukas Kesch

 SchulLV

 SchulLV is the leading online learning platform in Germany for students to study for their exams and for teachers to create new learning materials.
-We offer many subjects (Maths, German, English, Biology, ...) with original graduation exams for nearly all German states and digital schoolbooks.
+We offer a variety of subjects including Maths, German, English, Biology, and more with original graduation exams for nearly all German states and digital schoolbooks.

 As CTO I am leading the development of the platform (website, mobile app, and backend) and the infrastructure.
 The tech stack includes Next.js (React), Expo (React Native), Spring Boot (Java), MySQL, AWS, ...